kiliancm94/algorand_nft_sdk/README.md

 In order to help developers build their NFTs this SDK includes some data validation in order to help you to meet the ARCs requirements.
 So far, only the ARCs available for NFTs are ARC3, ARC19 and ARC69.

 ## How to use CLI

 Let's install and run some examples of the CLI.

-### Installing CLI

 Firstly, you should clone the github repository.